Music for Peace

 Since humans first started making music, it has been used in the service of war: to incite, accompany, glorify, memorialise and mourn.
 But many musical traditions have also explored and evoked peace in many different ways, and music-making has been influential in shaping ideas about (and in promoting and doing) peacebuilding.

-As part of our wider research into storytelling, the creative arts, artivism and peacebuilding, we wanted to explore music’s potential to tell impactful stories about peace, which can enhance our ‘peace literacy’ as individuals and societies.
+As part of our wider research into storytelling, the creative arts, artivism and peacebuilding, we have been exploring music’s potential to tell impactful stories about peace, which can enhance our ‘peace literacy’ as individuals and societies.
 We also wanted to see what different genres of music could teach us about peace-keeping and peace-making, from inner peace to cross-cultural and international endeavours.
 So we set about collaborating with practicing musicians and composers on some music-making connected to our research questions.
-We recruited a mix of professionals and students who specialise in different genres and styles of music, curious to see how they responded to the challenge and eager to discover what they could teach us about peace itself and music’s power to represent and promote peace in the wider world.
+We recruited a mix of professionals and students (from the University of St Andrews and the Guildhall School of Music and Drama) who specialise in different genres and styles of music, curious to see how they responded to the challenge and eager to discover what they could teach us about peace itself and music’s power to represent and promote peace in the wider world.
+As well as producing some wonderful outputs, they helped us wrestle with important questions about the limits of music to contribute to peace work – and when it simply does not feel right.

 Leave a comment